-US Government backed Federal Agency mortgage-backed securities comprised 29% of TRL's portfolio at 31 December 2021 (2020: 39%).
-All payments from these instruments are guaranteed (either explicitly or implicitly) by US Federal Agencies, meaning credit risk associated with these bonds is equivalent to US sovereign debt.
+US Government backed Federal Agency mortgage-backed securities comprised 20.5% of TRL's portfolio at 31 December 2022 (2021: 26.5%).
+All payments from these instruments are guaranteed (either explicitly or implicitly) by US Federal Agencies, meaning the credit risk associated with these bonds is equivalent to US sovereign debt.
 Agency mortgage-backed securities ("MBSs") are pass-throughs and have no subordination.
+By 28 February 2023, TRL's securitisation portfolio had been largely sold, with residual holdings comprising less than 0.1% of the portfolio.